vruusmann/blog/_posts/2015-05-15-jpmml_model_api_vendor_extensions.md

 * The [`Annotation` element](http://www.dmg.org/v4-3/Header.html).
 Document modification history.
 * The [`Extension` element](http://www.dmg.org/v4-3/GeneralStructure.html#extension).
 Element-specific vendor extensions.
 Vendor extensions are suitable for adding "depth" to the target element.
 For example, persisting non-standard data and metadata, which could come in handy during various stages of model life cycle.
 Vendor extensions should not be critical for the successful use of the PMML document.
-The behaviour of a PMML consumer should not change (at least, materially) if they are filtered out.
+The behaviour of a PMML engine should not change (at least, materially) if they are filtered out.
 * The [`InlineTable` element](http://www.dmg.org/v4-3/Taxonomy.html).
 Free-form data tables.

 The [JPMML-Model](https://github.com/jpmml/jpmml-model) library represents attachment points as List-type fields whose element type is `java.lang.Object`.
-For example, the `Extension#content` field and the corresponding getter method `Extension#getContent()` are defined as follows:
+For example, the `Extension#content` field and the corresponding `Extension#getContent()` getter method are defined as follows:

 ``` java
 package org.dmg.pmml;